Fryingpannn/RiskWarzone_Game/doc/maploader.md

 - Should continents have a vector of countries?
 - How to create subgraphs of each continent?
 - How to link two countries from different continents in the graph structure?
+- How do I make the file path OS agnostic?
+- How do I indicate failure to the calling method?

 # Todo List
 - [ ] Create several invalid map files with varying problems